 How to Plant Plumeria Cuttings

-Once you’ve propagated the cuttings and have them go through the hardening process, it’s time to plant them.
+Once you’ve propagated them and have them go through the hardening process, it’s time for planting.
 Here’s what you’ll need for this process and what you should expect beyond that:

 Mix two-thirds of perlite and one-third potting soil.
 Make sure you have a container large enough to hold it.
-Alternatively, if you live in a warmer climate, consider the idea of planting plumeria directly into the ground.
+Alternatively, if you live in a warmer climate, consider the idea of planting it directly into the dirt or garden bed.

 Dip and Sink the Cutting

 To make roots grow faster, use a rooting hormone.
 Dip the cut end and sink it into the potting mix.
 You’ll want them to sink halfway down.
-If you need additional support for the cuttings, you can use stakes.
+If you need additional support, you can use stakes.

-Once planted, water the plumeria cuttings.
+Once planted, water.
 They should do just fine for a few weeks after.
-Overwatering them will hinder their growth and can cause them to rot.
+Overwatering them will hinder their growth and can cause root rot.

-Wherever you plant plumeria, in a container or in the ground, be sure they are in an area where you know they’ll get plenty of sunlight.
-Expect the cuttings to form roots within 60 to 90 days.
+Wherever you plant it, in a container or in the ground, be sure they are in an area where you know they’ll get plenty of sunlight.
+Expect them to form roots within 60 to 90 days.

 Even if you know how to plant plumeria cuttings, they will not thrive without proper care.
-The good thing is caring for plumeria is minimal.
-Here’s the simplest way to care for plumerias:
+The good thing is caring for these flowers is minimal.
+Here’s the simplest way to care for them:

 As mentioned, watering the Hawaiian leis immediately after planting is a must.
 After the initial watering, you want to make sure you water it every two to three weeks.
 It’s best to let them dry out between deep waterings.

-Keep in mind, the plumeria plant will dry faster if planted in containers.
+Keep in mind, it will dry faster if planted in containers.
 If that’s the case, adhere to the “every two weeks” rule.
 Water deeply, and then let it dry.
 Otherwise, if you planted it in the ground, three weeks should be good enough.

 Taper off watering into fall.
-Stop watering completely in winter when plumeria is dormant.
+Stop watering completely in winter when dormant.
+They can go months without water.

 If you want to promote your Hawaiian leis plants’ best possible growth, you’ll need a fertilizer high in phosphorus.
 You should begin to fertilize them at the first sign of growth.

-Otherwise, you can use any kind of fertilizer compatible with plumeria.
-While finding a fertilizer, you’ll want to keep away from those with high nitrogen content.
-It will make the Hawaiian leis weaker when fully grown.
+You’ll want to keep away from those with high nitrogen content.
+It will make them weaker when fully grown.
 They won’t bloom as well.

 Be sure to stop adding potash to the soil when plumeria buds appear.
 A good fertilizer combination to keep in mind is 10-30-10.
-Normally, fertilizers with these numbers will contain a high amount of phosphorus, but lesser amounts of nitrogen.
+These numbers will contain a high amount of phosphorus, but lesser amounts of nitrogen.

 Apply fertilizer every two to three weeks beginning in the spring and continue up until September at the latest.
 You must stop fertilizing at least 45 days before the dormant period.